Jellyfish227/CSCI3170_Project/README.md

 All project specifications and related course materials are the intellectual property of The Chinese University of Hong Kong.
 I do not own or claim any copyright over these materials.
 They are provided for reference only.

 ## Project Overview
 The project is designed to implement a comprehensive sales management application for a computer parts store.
-This project requires the development of a Java command-line application that utilizes the Java JDBC API for database interactions with an Oracle Database (version 19c).
-The system will handle transactions, manage computer parts, and maintain salespersons' information while supporting interactive user queries.
-The project involves designing a relational database schema based on a provided ER diagram, loading data from text files, and implementing various functionalities for administrators, salespersons, and managers.
+This project involves developing a Java command-line application that utilizes the Java JDBC API for interactions with an Oracle Database.
+The system will manage transactions, computer parts, and salespersons' information while supporting interactive user queries.
+Key components of the project include designing a relational database schema based on a provided ER diagram, loading data from text files, and implementing various functionalities for administrators, salespersons, and managers.

 ## Group Information
 **Group Number**: 4